 W/T/C: = Walk, Trot, and Canter (Lope)

-It is a combination of horse and rider timed events.
-There are usually four events at each play day: Poles, Cloverleaf Barrels, Straight-away Barrels, and an optional Jackpot Race.
-Riders can ride for fun or compete in the play day.
+It is a combination of horse and rider timed events or compete in games on horseback such as the egg and spoon race.
+There are usually four events at each playday: Poles, Cloverleaf Barrels, Straight-away Barrels, and an optional Jackpot Race.
+Riders can ride for fun or compete in play day.
 Riders must compete in his/her age group/class to receive points.
 Points are awarded on the basis of the rider's finish/place.
 Riders accumulate points for each event that they compete in.
 At the end of each play day, winners in each age group will receive an ALL-AROUND award on the basis of his/her accumulated points.

 LITTLE BRITCHES RODEO: